Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H by 8 and 9 MeV He: Results and discussion

 \section{Results and discussion}

-According to the previous study \cite{Kud2021}, the present T-ERDA can be discussed using the straight-path approximation for the trajectories of He and recoil H. Also, the enhanced energy loss for the acceptance angle of $\varphi_{0}=3.78^{\circ}$ relative to $0^{\circ}$ is negligibly small since the path length is enhanced only by $1/\cos{\varphi_{0}}-1 =0.22$\%.
+According to the previous study \cite{Kud2021}, the present T-ERDA can be discussed using the straight-path approximation for the trajectories of He and recoil H. Also, the enhanced energy loss for the acceptance angle of $\varphi_{0}=3.78^{\circ}$ relative to $0^{\circ}$ is negligibly small since the path length is enhanced only by $1/\cos{\varphi_{0}}-1$, i.e., 0.22\%.
 It is notable that the angular spread of recoil H after passing through the present sample causes negligible change in the H yield.
-This is because the differential recoil cross section changes slowly with recoil angle in the narrow forward direction under consideration, hence the H yield is unchanged as a whole even when the recoil directions of recoil H are smeared and mixed each other by the multiple scattering suffered in the sample.
+This is because the differential recoil cross section changes slowly with recoil angle in the narrow forward direction under consideration, hence the H yield is unchanged as a whole even when the recoil directions of recoil H are smeared and mixed with each other by the multiple scattering suffered in the sample.
 In a representative case, for example, the angular spread of 5.12 MeV H (recoil H by 8 MeV He) after passing through an Al foil of 50 $\mu$m is $\pm 1.2^{\circ}$ \cite{Kud2021}, which corresponds to only $\pm 1$\% change in the value of differential recoil cross section at the recoil angle of 3.78$^{\circ}$ \cite{iba}.
 It is of essential importance to note that the analysis of observed energy spectra of recoil H requires to know, in advance, the stopping powers for incident He and recoil H, which are evaluated from the density and the atomic composition of the sample.
-This situation might seem logically inconsistent in the determination of H density.
-In most cases, however, hydrogen in the sample makes only negligible contribution to the stopping powers, and therefore, we can determine yet unknown H density in the sample.
+This situation might seem logically inconsistent in the determination of H concentration.
+In most cases, however, a possible H content lies in a relatively limited range.
+Hence, hydrogen in the sample makes only minor contribution to the stopping powers evaluated for a fixed value of the known target density, and therefore, we can determine yet unknown H concentration in the sample.
 The following analysis of the experimental data is based on the physical backgrounds mentioned above.